iddinev/rsync_backup/README.md

    It is advisable to keep the script itself outside of the backup tree, so any\
    modifications of it do not get overwritten by restores.
 3. Change/modify configs/paths in the config/timer/service files to liking.
+4. Create the desired storage paths (configured in step 3).
-4. Enable & start the timer service:
+5. Enable & start the timer service:
 ```
 sudo systemctl enable rsync_backup.timer; sudo systemctl start rsync_backup.timer
 ```